Waterloo Park: Eby Farmstead

 Animals were introduced to the park as part of a wildlife zoo in the 1960s as a centennial project gifted to the city by the Waterloo Lions Club.
 When first opened the zoo housed animals representative of Canadian wildlife including bears, wolves, cougars and, at one point, a moose.
 The city transitioned to housing domestic animals in 1990, as part of the park's centennial, at which point the zoo was renamed the Eby Farmstead as a nod to the Eby family who sold the original piece of land used to establish the park.
 The change was precipitated by the frequency of vandalism leading to animals escapes and concerns for the safety of both the animals and the general public.

 In operation year-round, the farmstead consists of five enclosures that house miniature horses, donkeys, alpacas, llamas, peacocks, pot-bellied pigs, pygmy goats and varieties of fowl.
 In 2019 two in-ground waste containers were added to collect animal manure and facilitate its use as compost by local farmers.
+In 2024 the live animal display had come to an end and the animals in the park has been rehomed.